-NAIROBI, Kenya (AP) — Hostages being held by al-Qaida-linked terrorists in a Nairobi mall have not been released despite an earlier statement from the military that "most" had been rescued, a person connected to the situation told The Associated Press on Monday.
+NAIROBI, Kenya (AP) — Hostages being held by al-Qaida-linked terrorists in a mall in Nairobi, Kenya, have not been released despite an earlier statement from the military that "most" had been rescued.
+That's what a person close to the situation is telling The Associated Press.

-Military helicopters circled over the mall at daybreak, when about five minutes of sustained gunfire broke out inside the Westgate mall, a clear indication that at least one of the estimated 10 to 15 gunmen who attacked the mall when it was filled with shoppers Saturday was still on the loose.
-More gunfire rang out later, much as it did throughout the day on Sunday.
-A military ambulance then sped away from the scene.
+Military helicopters circled over the mall at daybreak today as gunfire continued from inside the building, a clear indication that at least one of the estimated 10 to 15 gunmen who attacked the crowded mall on Saturday was still on the loose.

-Late on Sunday a military spokesman said that "most" of the hostages had been released.
-But a person with knowledge of the rescue operation told AP that no hostages had been released or rescued overnight.
-The person insisted on anonymity in order to talk about the rescue response.
+Late Sunday a military said "most" of the hostages had been released after troops launched an assault before sundown.
+But a person with knowledge of the rescue operation says no hostages had been released or rescued overnight.

-From Somalia, spokesman Sheik Ali Mohamud Rage for al-Shabab — the militant group that claimed responsibility for the attack — said in an audio file posted on a website that the hostage takers had been ordered to "take punitive action against the hostages" if force was used to try to rescue them.
+The militant group that's claimed responsibility for the attack says in an audio file posted on a website that the hostage takers have been ordered to "take punitive action against the hostages" if force is used to try to rescue them.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.